unicode-org/message-format-wg/spec/syntax.md

 as a _key_ value,
 as the _operand_ of a _literal-expression_,
 or in the value of an _option_.
-A _literal_ MAY include any Unicode code point except for U+0000 NULL or the surrogate code points U+D800 through U+DFFF.
+A _literal_ MAY include any Unicode code point except for U+0000 NULL.

 All code points are preserved.